Nectarbits

 Impact on Operations:

-• Higher fuel costs due to unnecessary idling and detours.
+• Higher fuel costs due to unnecessary idling, detours, and unmonitored driver behavior — estimated 20–35% excess consumption above optimal.

 These challenges highlighted the urgent need for modernization, not only to streamline fuel delivery but to improve overall fleet uptime and operational responsiveness.
 Implementing a smart fuel delivery strategy combined with a fleet fuel management system and an IoT fleet management solution became essential to overcome these inefficiencies and drive measurable improvements.